HOW WE USE YOUR INFORMATION

 - Outsourcing: Like many businesses, from time to time, we outsource the processing of certain functions and/or information to third parties – these are known as processors.
 Processors provide services on our behalf, including human resources management, managing payroll, training, expense management, IT systems suppliers and support; equity compensation programs, company credit card schemes, medical advice and insurance administration, trade bodies and associations, and other services.
 These processors can only use your information in accordance with our instructions and for no other purpose, and we oblige them to protect your personal information with appropriate security measures.

 - Mergers and Acquisitions and Corporate Transactions: As we continue to develop and grow our business, we may buy or sell companies and other assets.
 In such transactions, workforce information is generally one of the business assets transferred to a buyer or disclosed (on a confidential basis) to a potential buyer.
-In the unlikely event that the assets or shares of News UK, or part of the company, are sold, your personal information would be included in the workforce information transferred or disclosed to the buyer.
+In the unlikely event that the assets or shares of Tremor International, or part of the company, are sold, your personal information would be included in the workforce information transferred or disclosed to the buyer.

 We may also disclose your information to other third parties (such as professional advisers or consultants) in connection with any proposed or actual reorganisation, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of Unruly’s business, assets or stock (including in connection with any bankruptcy or similar proceedings).